 Services We Offer

-Determine the language proficiency of bilingual and multilingual personnel.
+Determine the language proficiency of your bilingual and multilingual personnel.
 This convenient and cost-effective assessment of a candidate’s language skills provides a baseline measurement of competency.

 Evaluate a candidate’s ability to interpret healthcare encounters.
 We evaluate the candidate’s knowledge of medical vocabulary, and test their ability to accurately convert a message from one language to another.
 Assessments are available in more than twenty languages.